sophiajt/jntrnr.github.io/_posts/2015-11-20-convert-csharp-to-rust.md

 ## Chase crashing bugs

 After wrestling a few ownership errors, I largely spent my time on correctness.
-I ended up having a few hard-to-find issues where I flipped the boolean logic on a check or forgot to implement a piece of the machine I hadn't realized was required.
+I ended up having a few hard-to-find issues where I flipped the boolean logic on a check or discovering I forgot to implement a piece of the machine that was required.
 After many hours pouring over the code side by side, or looking at the output log, I finally managed to get the outputs similar.

 Just as in the C# and JavaScript versions of the emulator, I didn't worry about any crashes.
 A few times I had an arithmetic overflow or error accessing a vector out of bounds, but those were easy to fix.